Best Easter Ski Resorts: Snow-Sure Easter Ski Holidays 2025

 The best places to ski in April in the Alps

-Here’s our pick of where to ski for Easter 2024;
+Here’s our pick of where to ski for Easter 2025;

-Easter Skiing in Val Thorens
+Easter skiing in Val Thorens

 Excellent nursery slopes and a beginner-friendly magic carpet lift makes this resort perfect for new skiers and younger visitors.
 Intermediates can enjoy leisurely runs to the neighbouring resorts of Les Menuires and St Martin de Belleville.